jcrosby/fusion-nodes/README.md

 ### Creating a Node

-* If you're just getting started, check out the [Node-RED docs on creating nodes](http://nodered.org/docs/creating-nodes/node-js.html)
+* If you're just getting started, check out the [Node-RED docs on creating nodes](http://nodered.org/docs/creating-nodes/node-js.html).
-* You'll need Node-RED running locally to test your work.
-[It's pretty and is outlined here](http://nodered.org/docs/getting-started/running.html)
 * In addition to the examples in this repository, there are also [some example nodes](https://github.com/node-red/node-red-nodes) you can take look at in Node-RED proper for inspiration.

 ### Support